 China's retrieved lunar samples weigh less than targeted

-China became the third country ever to secure lunar samples when its unmanned Chang'e-5 probe, named after the mythical moon goddess, brought back 1.731 kg (3.8 lb) of samples last month, falling short of the 2 kg (4.4 lb) planned.
+China became the third country ever to secure lunar samples when its unmanned Chang'e-5 probe, named after the mythical moon goddess, brought back 1.731kg of samples last month, falling short of the 2kg planned.

-The probe had estimated the lunar rocks to have a density of 1.6 grams per cubic millimetre, based on data from past missions by other countries, said Pei Zhaoyu, the mission spokesman.
+The probe had estimated the lunar rocks to have a density of 1.6g per cubic millimetre, based on data from past missions by other countries, said Pei Zhaoyu, the mission spokesman.

 Going by that figure, the probe stopped taking samples after just 12 hours, apparently assessing that the target had been reached.